nyalla/nyalla/README.md

 ## Find me around the web 🌎
 - Learning and writing on <a href="https://dzone.com/users/3052136/naveenyalla.html" target="_blank">Dzone forum</a> and <a href="https://dev.to/nyalla" target="_blank">dev.to/nyalla</a>  ✍🏾
 - Stalking on Stackoverflow <a href="https://stackoverflow.com/users/6634724/naveen-yalla" target="_blank">StackOverflow</a>
-- Sharing updates on <a href="https://www.linkedin.com/in/naveenyalla22/">LinkedIn</a> 💼
+- Place to fight myself with algorithms on <a href="https://www.hackerrank.com/nyalla" target="_blank">HackerRANK</a>
 - My about site: <a href="https://nyalla.me/about" target="_blank">about.naveen</a>

 ## Current situation ✨

 - 🔭 Curently exploring [JAMStack](https://jamstack.org/) using  [Gatsby](https://www.gatsbyjs.org/).
 Deployed on [Netlify](https://www.netlify.com/).
 Can check  (<a href="https://nyalla.me/blog" target="_blank">here</a>)
-- 🌱 I’m currently building Spring boot integrations with different tools include [kafka](https://kafka.apache.org/),[Elastic Search](https://www.elastic.co/) etc
+- 🌱 I’m currently building Spring boot integrations with different tools include [kafka](https://kafka.apache.org/),[Elastic Search](https://www.elastic.co/) etc .
+Check this this for coding things . <a href="https://github.com/nyalla/Programming" target="_blank">Codedump</a>

 ## How to reach me 📫
 - e-mail: naveenyalla22@gmail.com
+- Sharing updates on <a href="https://www.linkedin.com/in/naveenyalla22/">LinkedIn</a> 💼